tzeikob/javascript-patterns/control-flow/limited-parallel-execution/README.md

 ## Explanation ##

 In a such a parallel execution context we should take special care to handle the execution by following two important rules, in case an error is thrown the completion callback should be called **once** given that error and the execution shall be considered as rejected.
 On the other hand in the case all tasks are completed successfully, the completion callback should be called **once** along with any collected results.
+This pattern can be implemented using either old school **callbacks** or the more development friendly **promises**, where either implementation should give us the same execution.

+### Limited parallel execution with callbacks ###

 Assume we have an `execution` function which expects a collection of asynchronous `tasks` along with an `input`, the `concurrency` limit and the `completion callback`.
 The concurrency limit is the maximum number of tasks which can be running in parallel at any given time in execution.
 Along with the already known `completed` and `rejected` variables which are used in the parallel execution pattern, here we have two more variables.
 The variable `running` responsible to keep the actual number of running tasks at any given time and an `index` to point to the next task in invocation.